 |

 Based on the available data, Tesco Mobile seems well-rated for customer service.
-For one thing, in an Ofcom report covering 2019, Tesco was found to have the fewest complaints to Ofcom of any mobile provider, with just 3 for every 100,000 customers.
+For one thing, in an Ofcom report from 2025, Tesco was found to have the fewest complaints to Ofcom of any mobile provider, with just 4 for every 100,000 customers.

-The report also found that 97% of customers were happy with Tesco Mobile overall, with 3% having a reason to complain, and 59% being satisfied with the way their complaint was handled.
+The report also found that 94% of customers were happy with the service on Tesco Mobile overall, with 68% being satisfied with the way complaints were handled.

 It also has a wide range of Pay Monthly plan durations, and it’s generally competitively priced.

-With tethering allowed as well and 5G now available, Tesco Mobile is a strong network, but be aware that none of its plans let you roam beyond Europe for free and it lacks certain extras, such as VoLTE and Wi-Fi Calling.
+With Wi-Fi Calling supported as well, Tesco Mobile is a strong network, but be aware that none of its plans let you roam beyond Europe for free.
 Still, it would make a good choice for most people.